 With the spectacular North York Moors to explore and the bustling seaside town of Whitby within easy reach, this property has something for everyone.

 All ground floor.
 Three bedrooms: 2 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Sitting room with dining area.

 Staithes 2 miles; Whitby 9 miles; Saltburn-by-the-Sea 10 miles.

 The historic fishing village of Runswick Bay is without doubt one of the true gems of the Yorkshire Coast, if not the whole of the UK.
 This picturesque SE-facing village situated 9 miles from Whitby sits in a beautiful sheltered sandy-beached bay backed by spectacular cliffs and moorland scenery.
-The village is unspoilt and uncommercialised, with cars restricted from the village, making it the perfect place to relax and unwind.
-Holidaymakers will enjoy exploring the cobbled, twisting alleyways, the lovely sandy bay - well known as one of the best beach-combing locations in the UK - and the cliff-top walks, including the Cleveland Way.
-There is much to do in the local area, whether it's visiting seaside towns such as Whitby, with its famous Abbey, Staithes with its pretty shops, cafes and superb art gallery, or touring the dramatic North York Moors.
+The village is unspoilt and un-commercialised with cars restricted from the village, making it the perfect place to relax and unwind.
+You will love exploring the winding footpaths, the lovely sandy bay - well known as one of the best beach-combing locations in the UK - and the cliff-top walks including the Cleveland Way.
+There is much to do in the local area, whether it's visiting Whitby with its famous Abbey, Staithes with its pretty shops, cafes and superb art gallery, or touring the dramatic North York Moors.
 The lower village houses a local inn serving food along with a spectacularly situated cafe, whilst nearby Hinderwell provides 2 inns, a fish and chip shop, a local butchers and a garage/petrol station.
 A Co-op is situated at Staithes 2 miles away.